CrosswalkEcosystem/TRAXR/README.md

 XRPL_RPC_URL=wss://xrplcluster.com node scripts/fetch_xrpl_pools.js
 ```

 Why JSON?
+JSON-based data is a temporary bootstrap layer.
+It enables rapid iteration while the dedicated TRAXR indexer (AMM + Trustlines + Issuers)
-It lets us iterate on the CTS-XRP scoring model without running a full XRPL indexer yet.
-The script is throttled and designed to be replaced by TRAXR-owned infra.
+is under development.
+The fetch script is intentionally throttled and will be replaced
+by TRAXR-owned infrastructure.

 ---